gather-ai/gather-ai.github.io/_posts/2022-09-20-domain-generalization-part-2.md

 ## 2. Multi-task Learning

 ### Motivation
-The goal of multi-task learning (with deep neural networks) is to jointly learn one or more sub-tasks beside the main task using a shared model, therefore facilitating the model’s shared representations to be generic enough to deal with different tasks, eventually reducing overfitting on the main task.
+The goal of multi-task learning (with deep neural networks) is to jointly learn one or more sub-tasks beside the main task using a shared model, therefore facilitating the model's shared representations to be generic enough to deal with different tasks, eventually reducing overfitting on the main task.
 In general, sub-tasks for performing multi-task learning are defined based on specific data and problems.
 After that, jointly learning is established by minimizing a joint loss function.
 {: style="text-align: justify;"}

 Multi-task learning is popular in ML literature but rarely realized.
 For example, in Computer Vision, [Object Detection](https://paperswithcode.com/task/object-detection) aims to localize and classify objects simultaneously.
 In Natural Language Processing, [Intent Detection and Slot Filling](http://nlpprogress.com/english/intent_detection_slot_filling.html) aims to simultaneously identify the speaker's intent from a given utterance and extract from the utterance the correct argument value for the slots of the intent.